Skip to content

 There are 4 elective courses:

-• Visual Arts 100 hours
+• Visual Arts 200-hour elective

-• Visual Arts 200 hours
+• Visual Arts 100-hour elective

-• Visual Arts Life Skills 200 hours
+• Visual Arts Life Skills 200-hour elective

-• Visual Arts Life Skills 100 hours.
+• Visual Arts Life Skills 100-hour elective.

 The Visual Arts 7–10 Syllabus provides students with the knowledge, understanding and skills in art making and critical and historical studies.